-It’s been a year long wait but finally, Justice League is upon us.
 It has been a rocky road getting to this point as the DCEU has become one of the most divisive film franchises in history.
 Some love the new take on age old characters while others loath the fact that their favourite DC superheroes are not what they were in the comics.
-Regardless, the franchise has made over $3 billion with 4 films and their latest project, Wonder Woman is seen as one of the best superhero movies ever.
-Now, we have Justice League, the culmination of everything we’ve seen so far.
-With that being said, we thought it would be a good time to rank the 4 films of the DCEU from worst to best.
+Regardless, the franchise has made over $4 billion with 6 films and their latest project, Aquaman is seen as one of the most unique superhero movies ever.
+With that being said, we thought it would be a good time to rank the 6 films of the DCEU from worst to best.
 So, without further-a-do, here’s the Talkies Network ranking of the DC Extended Universe films!

 There is one version to this film and it’s the ultimate edition.
 What you saw in theatres was a 2.5 hour mess but the extended cut of BvS was a massive improvement and made the film flow incredibly better.
 As you can tell, I’m also a fan of Batman V Superman.
 In my opinion, the film gave fans a fantastic Batman, the exciting debut of Wonder Woman, another great performance from Henry Cavill as well as yet another great musical score from Hans Zimmer, who teamed up with Junkie XL here.
 Now, this doesn’t mean the film is without its flaws.
 Does it take itself too seriously at certain points?
 Yes it does.
 It also has a very weak final act as the DC Trinity face off against Doomsday and it tries to lay the groundwork for too many plot threads.
 I’m not going to talk about Lex Luthor because my opinion on Jesse Eisenberg’s performance changes daily.
 Still, how awesome was it to see Batman and Superman face off for the first time on the big screen?

 3. Man of Steel